What is The Lillian E. Jones Museum?

 The main museum building was a home built in 1867 by Horace Chapman, founder of the National Bank.
 The Jones family purchased the home in 1921 and remodeled using architect Frank Packard, who had worked with Edwin Jones in the building of the Cambrian Hotel in 1900.
 Both Chapman and Edwin Jones were candidates for Ohio Governor in the early 1900s.

-The museum is a by ordinance a part of the City of Jackson and is overseen by the seven-member Jackson City Museum board.
+The museum is by ordinance a part of the City of Jackson and is overseen by the seven-member Jackson City Museum board.
 Three of the members are chosen by the Mayor of Jackson and the other four are chosen by current board members.

 Current Museum Board members are President Alana Billman; Vice-President Amanda Crabtree; Secretary Naomi Worthington; Treasurer Mike Morgan and members Joe Finch, Kathy Miller and Brian Moore.